Easy Pumpkin Fudge

 Frequently Asked Questions

 This fudge keeps well at room temperature for 2-3 days as long as it’s in an airtight container.
-We’ve kept it out for a week or longer, After that, store in the refrigerator or freeze.
+We’ve kept it out for a week or longer, After that, store it in the refrigerator or wrap well and freeze it.

 Yes, it freezes well for up to 3 months if wrapped airtight.
 Just defrost in the refrigerator overnight before serving.